n6il/toolshed/README.txt

 == HOW TO BUILD hdbdos and dwdos ==

 It is recommended to have lwtools installed (http://lwtools.projects.l-w.ca/).
+See the Makefiles for different build options.
+To be build all default flavors:
+$ make -C dwdos
+$ make -C hdbdos

-Otherwise the included (but deprecated) mamou can still be used:
+Instead of lwtools the deprecated mamou can still be used (YMMV):
 $ make -C dwdos AS="mamou -r -q"
 $ make -C hdbdos AS="mamou -r -q"